TIDEWATER COMMUNITY COLLEGE FINALIZES TRANSFER AND

 specified TCC courses (usually no more than 20 credits).

 · This arrangement is part of a larger statewide strategy to effectively

-link workforce development and community college education with opportunities
+link Workforce Solutions and community college education with opportunities

 to obtain a baccalaureate degree.